GSI-HPC/lustre-scripts/README.md

 __Requisites:__

-* Cluster Shell (Clush) - local dependency
+* ClusterShell - For executing remote commands in parallel from a workstation on the cluster.
+* Enabled Lustre job stats on the Lustre OSS.
+* show_high_jobstats.pl to collect and filter queried jobstats from Lustre OSS (https://www.scc.kit.edu/scc/sw/lustre_tools/show_high_jobstats.tgz).
 * Slurm Queue command on remote client node
-* Enabled Lustre job statistics on the file server

 __Script Parameter:__